-Charles A. Johnson is a native of Blacksburg, Virginia.
+Charles A. Johnson was born in Blacksburg, Virginia eighty-two years ago.
 He graduated at top of his barbering class from Christiansburg Institute in 1952 – the regions only secondary and vocational school for African Americans, until desegregation in 1966.
 Shortly thereafter, the U.S. Army drafted Mr. Johnson into the Korean War.
 Charles spent time in Korea and Japan as a Military Policeman.
 It was there where he honed his skills as a barber, learning how to cut and style a variety of different types of hair.
 Mr. Johnson was discharged from the desegregated military world in 1955 and returned to Blacksburg where Jim Crow was still very present.

 Back in Blacksburg, VA there few businesses that would open their doors to African Americans.
 Charles saw a need and decided lug his barber equipment around, going from house to house in black neighborhoods, cutting hair in the living rooms and kitchens of his clients.